 - 23.3.
 If the information required in Conditions 23.1 or 23.2 incomplete, the Airport User will be made aware that the Airport User's dispute has not been accepted and the dispute will be treated with the same processes as any other undisputed unpaid invoice or undisputed matter. - 23.4.
-In the event that the Airport User fails to comply with these Conditions, Heathrow shall be entitled to take and seek any and all available actions and remedies against the Airport User, which may include but is not limited to: - 23.4.1. requiring the Airport User to provide a deposit, UK bank guarantee or pay the Airport User's charges in advance, in accordance with Condition 5; - 23.4.2. applying and seeking payment of Interest and where applicable HigherInterest or other applicable charges in accordance with Conditions 7, 9.8 and 14; - 23.4.3. detaining the Airport User's aircraft as set out in Condition 7.2; - 23.4.4. suspending or withdrawing the Airport User's access to the particular service(s) for which payment is overdue or to which the Airport User's failure to comply relates in accordance with Condition 7.5; - 23.4.5. withdrawing the Airport User's access to the Airport under Condition 22.1; and/or - 23.4.6. issuing or commencing a claim (for interim relief or otherwise) in a court of competent jurisdiction.
+In the event that the Airport User fails to comply with these Conditions, Heathrow shall be entitled to take and seek any and all available actions and remedies against the Airport User, which may include but is not limited to:

+- 23.4.1. requiring the Airport User to provide a deposit, UK bank guarantee or pay the Airport User's charges in advance, in accordance with Condition 7.1; - 23.4.2. applying and seeking payment of Interest and where applicable Higher Interest in accordance with Conditions 7 and 14; - 23.4.3. detaining the Airport User's aircraft in accordance with Condition 7.2; - 23.4.4. suspending or withdrawing the Airport User's access to the particular service(s) for which payment is overdue or to which the Airport User's failure to comply relates; - 23.4.5. withdrawing the Airport User's access to the Airport under Condition 22.1; and/or - 23.4.6. issuing or commencing a claim (for interim relief or otherwise) in a court of competent jurisdiction.

-24. Notices and Jurisdiction
+24. Notices and jurisdiction